CBFT-DT: History

 Prior to the digital transition, CBFT operated a translator network that stretched across most of Quebec, parts of Ontario, and most of northern Canada (Northwest Territories and Nunavut).

-Due to a lack of sources for alternative programming, most Radio-Canada stations are effectively semi-satellites of CBFT.
-For the most part, their schedules are largely identical to those of CBFT, other than commercials and regional news.
+In recent years, Radio-Canada's network feed has largely become a retransmission of CBFT.
+Due to a lack of sources for alternative programming, most Radio-Canada stations' schedules are largely identical to those of CBFT, other than commercials and regional news.
 This was the case for privately owned Radio-Canada affiliates before the last such station closed in 2021.